-So why compromise on content ownership, branding and appearance, and controlling who can access your content, when you can have all of that even with a simple inexpensive website?
+So why compromise on content ownership, branding and appearance, and controlling who can access your content, when you can have all of that even with a simple website?

-Even if your website isn't found in a Google search, after meeting you, people will often want to validate who you are by visiting your website.
-If you don't have one it may mean that they're less likely to trust your services, even if you're the best at what you do.
+After meeting you, people will often want to validate who you are by visiting your website rather than social media platform.
+If you don't and all they find on Google is your social media profiles, it can impact on how they see you.
+Not having a website may mean that they're less likely to trust your services, even if you're the best at what you do.

 Have social media links on your website to increase the convenience and likelihood people will contact you, but make sure your social media posts drive people to your website.

 It's well worth having a well built 'hey here we are website' so that you have full control and access to as many potential customers as possible.